IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Wiz/ReadMe.md

+## Data Types to Retrieve from Wiz
+1. **Wiz-Workflow.xml**: This file retrieves various types of Wiz issues from the Wiz server and imports them into QRadar.
+2. **Wiz-AuditLogs-Workflow.xml**: This file retrieves different categories of Wiz audit logs from the Wiz server and imports them into QRadar.

 ## Collect authentication info from Wiz

 To integrate with QRadar, you need to add a Wiz connector in QRadar's Universal REST connector.
 To do so, you'll need to first collect the following authentication information from Wiz: